rsnyder/IndigoNarrative/README.md

        circle="true">

 ## SC Map
 Indigo was a major cash crop in colonial South Carolina, and most of its production was done in the port city of Charleston.
-Eliza Lucas Pinckney first planted Indigo seed at her <span data-mouseover-map-flyto="32.777373, -80.006948, 11">Wappoo Hall Plantation</span> in 1741.
+Eliza Lucas Pinckney first planted Indigo seed at her Wappoo Hall Plantation in 1741.
 While Eliza preferred Wappoo Hall, the Pinckney family also owned and cultivated indigo at <span data-mouseover-map-flyto="32.846122, -79.824657, 11">Snee Farm in Charleston, which is now the Charles Pinckney National Historic Site.</span>
 <param ve-map
        center="32.818369, -79.929117"
        zoom="11"